MolBIFFM/diana/README.md

     }
 ]
 ```
-The statistical test to assess enrichment.
-The default setting is
+The statistical test to assess enrichment of each term or pathway by the
+submitted proteins.
+The default setting is `"hypergeometric"`.
+Available
-`"hypergeometric"`.
-Available settings are `"binomial"` and `"hypergeometric"`.
+settings are `"binomial"` and `"hypergeometric"`.

 ```json
 [